Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 The person we hired didn’t show up at the time we had planned to leave.
 We texted and left voicemails with no response.

-We worried that we were making a huge mistake, and discussed the possible outcomes and what we would do if it turned out that we were victims of an elaborate scheme to steal our RV.
-We decided to go ahead and wait and see if the son showed up when he said he would, and we hid an iPad in the back of our RV’s closet so that we could track its location using Apple’s “Find My iPhone service”.
+We worried that we were making a huge mistake and discussed the possible outcomes.
+What would we do if it turned out that we were victims of an elaborate scheme to steal our RV?
+We decided to go ahead and wait and see if the son showed up when he said he would.
+We hid an iPad in the back of our RV’s closet so that we could track its location using Apple’s “Find My iPhone” service.

-Finally, around 6 p.m., the guy showed up with big truck that had the name of an RV transport company on the side.
-Our concern that the guy was scamming us was put to rest.
+Finally, around 6 p.m., the guy showed up in a heavy-duty truck with the name of an RV transport company on the side.
+Our concerns were put to rest.

 He hitched up our RV to the back of his truck, and we were off…12 hours later than we’d planned.
-We had to drive in the dark and stop along the way to spend a night trying to get some sleep in a hotel room with our cat.
+We had to drive in the dark and stop along the way to sleep in a hotel.

 RV ready for shipping